-Flagstaff, Maine was chosen as the site for a huge hydroelectric installation.
+Flagstaff, Maine, was chosen as the site for a huge hydroelectric installation.
 The installation would include a dam that would impound miles and miles of water and bury the town under water.
 Consequently, in the late 1940s, the process of the town becoming physically abandoned began.

-Even before everybody left, when the plan was first approved and announced, the need to keep up the appearance of the town went by the wayside.
+Even before everybody left, when the plan to build the installation was first approved and announced, the need to keep up the appearance of the town went by the wayside.
 No one bothered to paint his house anymore.
 Worn streets were left unrepaired.
 The school building and the church building were left to decline.
-One newspaper reporter who went there summed up the situation by saying, “Apparently, when there is no faith in the future, there is no power in the present.”
+One man summed up the situation by saying, “Apparently, when there is no faith in the future, there is no power in the present.”

 Every Christian should be an optimist because, if for no other reason, he or she is bound for heaven and eternal bliss.
-You can’t beat that for a future.
+That’s just impossible to beat for a future.
 1 Peter 1:4 describes it as:

-Be sure to notice that word “inheritance.”
-How does a person collect an inheritance?
-Somebody else has to die.
-Well, who died so that the Christian can collect a heavenly inheritance?
-The answered is found in the preceding verse, 1 Peter 1:3:
+Notice that the word used is “inheritance.”
+Question: How does a person collect an inheritance?
+Answer: Somebody else has to die.
+Well, who died in order that the Christian can collect a heavenly inheritance?
+The answer is found in the preceding verse, 1 Peter 1:3: